 Create a Mold Cleaning Solution

 Several natural and effective solutions can clean mold on metal surfaces.
-One option is undiluted white vinegar, a natural disinfectant known for its ability to kill mold spores.
-Another effective solution is a mixture of one tablespoon of baking soda and a quart of water, providing a gentle but powerful remedy for mold removal.
+One option is undiluted white vinegar, a natural disinfectant for killing mold spores.
+Another effective solution is a mixture of one tablespoon of baking soda and a quart of water, which provides a gentle but powerful remedy for mold removal.
 Alternatively, a 3% hydrogen peroxide solution can kill mold on metal surfaces.
-These solutions are effective and safer for both you and the environment than harsh chemicals.
+These solutions are effective and safer for you and the environment than harsh chemicals.

 Scrub the Mold Affected Area

 Once you’ve prepared your mold-cleaning solution, the next step is to scrub the affected area.
-Begin by spraying your chosen solution directly onto the moldy surface, ensuring it fully covers the area where mold is present.
+Begin by spraying your chosen solution directly onto the moldy surface, ensuring it fully covers the area.
 Allow the solution to sit for 10 to 15 minutes to break down the mold effectively.
 After this time, use a scrub brush or a non-abrasive sponge to scrub the surface thoroughly until the mold has been removed.

 Rinse and Dry